ccapdev1920T2/s11g12/README.md

 http://localhost:3000/homepage
 ```

+7. ### Products
-7. You can click on the products you can see on the homepage such as the promos.
+You can click on the products you can see on the homepage such as the promos.
 Once cliked
 it will redirect you to the page of the product itself, where you can go and see some details.
 You can also access these products by:
 ```